The Climate Change Levy (CCL): What does it mean for small businesses?

 Get in touch with our team and make the switch today.

-How can my business pay a reduced rate on the Climate Change Levy?
+How can your business pay a reduced rate on the Climate Change Levy?

-To apply for a CCA, your business has to be part of an eligible sector, which typically includes energy-intensive industries.
-If you're eligible, you'll need to reach out to your sector association and ask them to set up a CCA on your behalf.
+To apply for a CCA, your business must be part of an eligible sector — typically energy-intensive industries.
+If you're eligible, you'll need to contact your sector association and ask them to set up a CCA on your behalf.

-1. Check your eligibility — Not all businesses can apply.
-You have to be part of a sector that is covered by a CCA.
-You can find the list of eligible sectors on the government's website.
+1. Check your eligibility - Not all businesses can apply.
+Your sector must be covered by a CCA.
+Find the list of eligible sectors on the government's website.

-2. Reach out to your sector association — If you're eligible, contact your sector association.
-They can give you more information about the process and help you with the application.
+2. Contact your sector association - If you're eligible, your sector association can walk you through the process and help with your application.

-3. Set targets and make a plan — Together with your sector association, you will set energy efficiency or CO2 emissions reduction targets.
-You'll also create a plan on how you'll meet these targets.
+3. Set targets and make a plan - Together with your sector association, you'll agree on energy efficiency or CO2 reduction targets, and set out how you'll meet them.

-4. Submit your application — Once your plan and targets are in place, you can submit your application to the Environment Agency.
-If it's accepted, your business will be part of a CCA, and you'll get a discount on the CCL.
+4. Submit your application - Once your plan is in place, submit it to the Environment Agency.
+If accepted, your business will be in a CCA and start receiving the CCL discount.

-5. Keep up with the targets — To keep receiving the discount, you have to meet the targets set in your CCA.
-This is usually assessed every two years.
+5. Keep up with your targets - To keep the discount, you must meet the targets in your CCA.
+These are usually reviewed every two years.

 Get your business set with Bionic